-The founder of Peachtree Dermatology Associates, Dr. Hiram Sturm, along with the late Dr. Norman Orentreich, discovered the concept and performed the first hair transplants in the western world more than 60 years ago.
+The founder of Peachtree Dermatology Associates, Dr. Hiram Sturm, along with the New York Dermatologist, Dr. Norman Orentreich, discovered the concept and performed the first hair transplants in the western world more than 60 years ago.
 Richard L. Sturm, M.D., who joined his father in 1984, continues teaching and refining the techniques of hair restoration to the present day.
 Dr. Hiram Sturm retired from practice in 2003, but continues to participate in national and international meetings, enjoying his ongoing role in dermatologic leadership.

 To learn more about what hair restoration can do for you, request a consultation with Richard L. Sturm, M.D. of Peachtree Dermatology Associates online.
 Or give us a call at (404) 355-1919.

 Learn what you can expect from your experience at Peachtree Dermatology thanks to testimonials of our past patients.